Identification, Images, & Information

 Remarks

-Adults have a general dislike of intense amounts of heat and sunlight and therefore are not usually found during the middle of the day.
+Adults dislike intense heat and sunlight and not usually found during the middle of the day.